-The Urban Traffic Control shared service has a total cost of £856,634 of which $\pm 10,000$ is funded from external income.
-Therefore the revenue budget for this service is $\pm 1,092,591$
+The Urban Traffic Control shared service has a gross cost of £856,634 of which $\pounds 10,000$ is funded from external income.
+Therefore the net revenue budget for this service is $\pounds 846,634$

 The shared service currently employs 5 FTE.
 This is not expected to change over the coming year.